 In this post we learn about a simple yet sophisticated automatic emergency light circuit which can be considered "smart" due to the involved advanced features and an inexpensive design.
 The idea was requested by Mr. Lokesh.

-I am so glad to see ur interest towards electronic circuits.
+Hi sir, I am so glad to see your interest towards electronic circuits.
 So eagerly waiting for circuit which will be having following (few or all) feature.

 - Low Battery Cut-off